Duty of the employer to carry out a risk assessment of the working environment

 The duty of care owed by employers to employees means that employers must carry out a risk assessment of the working environment to minimise the risks of accidents at work.
 This assessment incorporates a number of steps to make the working environment as safe as possible.

-Firstly, the employer must identify possible hazards which could result in an accident at work.
-A hazard is something which could cause harm to an employee.
+- Firstly, the employer must identify possible hazards which could result in an accident at work.
+A hazard is something which could cause harm to an employee or visitor to the site.
 This could be anything from a piece of unsafe equipment to a pile of paper left lying on the floor.

-Secondly, the employer must look at the hazard and assess who is at risk of having an accident at work.
-It would be useful for employers to check if it is a particular group of employees that are at risk of harm i.e. night shift workers, pregnant women etc.
+- Secondly, the employer must look at the hazard and assess who is at risk of having an accident at work.
+Employers should check if it is a particular group of employees who are at risk of harm - night shift workers, pregnant women etc.

-Thirdly, the employers must assess the level of possible harm to employees.
+- Thirdly, the employer must assess the level of possible harm to employees.
 When doing this they should take into account possible injuries which could be sustained and the consequences resulting from the injury.